stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 - The example code uses the [EKS module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) from the [terraform-modules](https://registry.terraform.io/namespaces/terraform-aws-modules) project.
 This module enables you to deploy an EKS cluster by setting a relatively small number of values.
 - We use a setting in the TF provider for AWS to apply tags on all AWS resources.
 This ensures that resources have a consistent set of tags with minimal code.
 - To ensure that resource identifiers are unique, the TF code always constructs resource names in _locals_.
 The code for resources then uses these locals.
 - The code supports [TF test](https://opentofu.org/docs/cli/commands/test/), the built-in testing framework for TF.
 You may decide to use other testing frameworks.
-TF test lacks features to output formatted test results.
-- The constructed names of resources always include a _variant_, which is set as a tfvar.
+- The constructed names of AWS resources include a _variant_, which is set as a tfvar.
 The _variant_ is either the name of the current TF workspace, or a random identifier for TF test runs.

 ## Resources